Title

 Contact: georg.deutsch@gmail.com

-Development and Design: www.casc.at
+Development and Design: CASC

 The nine biographical sketches may be reproduced elsewhere only with the written agreement of the author B.P.
 Besser: Bruno.besser@oeaw.ac.at.
 All other material at this Web site, text and images may be reproduced elsewhere without further agreement but only with an explicit indication of source.